bronifty/clean-code-dependency-injection-actor-mvc/README.md

 # Note for Melkey

-- use Deno to run the TS files because they use its std lib for fs ops
+- Deno std lib used instead of fs (notes below)

 ```bash
 deno run -A <filename>.ts